Could these common steps be sabotaging your job search?

 Step 9.
 Follow your planned out job search process consistently, no matter your emotional state.

-You might think you’re immune to reflexively falling into this process – that’s great if you are! – but just last week, I talked to 4 different job seekers who had been following the original 9 steps.
-The panic/job board habit cycle was so ingrained in them that they were forgetting to step back and look at the bigger picture of a job search.
+You might think you’re immune to reflexively falling into this process – that’s great if you are!
+However, for most people, the panic/job board habit cycle is so ingrained that they were forgetting to step back and look at the bigger picture of a job search.

 The truth is that, if you work on your job search diligently without relying on job boards, you’ll build momentum and avoid the emotional whiplash most job seekers dread.
 Replace your habitual steps with a better process, and you’ll soon feel much more progress in your search.